munificent/craftinginterpreters/book/jumping-back-and-forth.md

     defaultCase → "default" ":" statement* ;
     ```

-    To execute a switch statement, first evaluate the parenthesized switch value
+    To execute a `switch` statement, first evaluate the parenthesized switch
-    expression.
+    value expression.
 Then walk the cases.
 For each case, evaluate its value
     expression.
 If the case value is equal to the switch value, execute the
-    statements under the case and then exit the switch statement.
-Otherwise, try
+    statements under the case and then exit the `switch` statement.
+Otherwise,
-    the next case.
-If no case matches and there is a `default` clause, execute
+    try the next case.
+If no case matches and there is a `default` clause,
-    its statements.
+    execute its statements.

     To keep things simpler, we're omitting fallthrough and `break` statements.
     Each case automatically jumps to the end of the switch statement after its
     statements are done.

-1. In jlox, we had a challenge to add support for break statements.
-This time,
+1. In jlox, we had a challenge to add support for `break` statements.
+This
-    let's do continue:
+    time, let's do `continue`:

     ```ebnf
     continueStmt → "continue" ";" ;
     ```

-    A continue statement jumps directly to the top of the nearest enclosing
+    A `continue` statement jumps directly to the top of the nearest enclosing
     loop, skipping the rest of the loop body.
-Inside a for loop, a continue
+Inside a `for` loop, a `continue`
     jumps to the increment clause, if there is one.
 It's a compile-time error to
-    have a continue statement not enclosed in a loop.
+    have a `continue` statement not enclosed in a loop.

     Make sure to think about scope.
 What should happen to local variables
     declared inside the body of the loop or in blocks nested inside the loop
-    when a continue is executed?
+    when a `continue` is executed?

 1. Control flow constructs have been mostly unchanged since Algol 68.
 Language
     evolution since then has focused on making code more declarative and high